Diabetes Postgraduate Diploma/Postgraduate Certificate

 Teaching and assessment methods

 You will be supported on this distance learning course by an interactive website, experienced tutors and dedicated support staff.
-There are also 2 days of introductory lectures at the beginning of each intake.
+There are also two days of face-to-face introductory lectures at the beginning of each intake: you can attend these in Leicester or in the United Arab Emirates.